getify/You-Dont-Know-JS/scope-closures/ch7.md

 Two similar techniques in the Functional Programming (FP) paradigm that rely on closure are partial application and currying.
 Briefly, we can alter the *shape* of functions that require multiple inputs so some inputs are provided up front, and other inputs are provided later; the initial inputs are remembered via closure.
 Once all inputs have been provided, the underlying action is performed.

 By creating a function instance that encapsulates some information inside (via closure), the function-with-stored-information can later be used directly without needing to re-provide that input.
-This makes that part of the code cleaner, and also offers the opportunity to use better semantic names for partially-applied functions.
+This makes that part of the code cleaner, and also offers the opportunity to use better semantic names for partially applied functions.

-Inspired by partial application, we can further improve the above code:
+Inspired by partial application, we can further improve the preceding code:

 ```js
 function defineHandler(requestURL,requestData) {